Skip to content

 How to rehome a Greyhound

-If you are interested in getting a Greyhound, but not necessarily a puppy, there are many retired Greyhounds in need of rehoming at adoption centres.
-Most race Greyhounds retire at the age of 3-5 years.
-They have a life expectancy of 10-14 years, so are still young and have many more years left in them.
+If you are interested in getting a Greyhound, but not necessarily a puppy, there are many retired Greyhounds in need of rehoming at adoption centers that you could give a second life to in a loving home.
+Most race Greyhounds retire at the age of three to five years.
+They have a life expectancy of 10 to 13 years, so are still young and have many more years left in them.

 browse pet insurance guides